 To mention just one of today’s so far unrecognized threats, note the flow of criminals, terrorists, and what we might call “undesirables” across our open borders.
 This occurs at considerable cost, mostly unreported in the national media, to those living on the border.
 In many inner cities crime is common and police are not trusted – ideal conditions for vigilante committees.

 Also, major events might spark local forces to act to defend their community in the absence of or in defiance of instructions from the lawful higher authorities (there was some of this after Katrina hit New Orleans).
-The strong internal cohesion and ties to the local community that make militia effective can easily lead them into vigilantism.
+The strong internal cohesion and ties to the local community that make militias effective can easily lead them into vigilantism.

-Militia are an attractive tool, providing support during emergencies and as an alternative to the growth of police (both public and private).
-They allow fast and flexible response to a community’s crisis, without the cost and complexity of large-scale mobilization of police and Guard units.
+Militias are an attractive tool, providing support during emergencies and as an alternative to the growth of police (both public and private).
+They allow a fast and flexible response to a community’s crisis, without the cost and complexity of large-scale mobilization of police and Guard units.
 They can help communities become more resilient, and less dependent (in fact and psychology) on big distant government institutions.